-Don’t rely on daytime running lights, plus other lighting tips for the winter commute
+Don’t rely on daytime running lights, plus other lighting tips for winter driving

-With the clocks going back and the nights drawing in, there’s been a worrying trend on the road of drivers overly-relying on the use of daytime running lights.
+With the clocks going back and the nights drawing in, there’s been a worrying trend on the road of drivers overly-relying on the use of daytime running lights (DRLs).

 What are daytime running lights?
 DRLs are low energy front lights that switch on automatically when the engine is started and turn off when the engine stops … or when headlights are switched on at night